forestgrape/coronavirus/index.md

 ---

 ## Recent Topics Added
+- 12.6.
+[Vaccine Questions](10_vaccines/vaccine_questions.md): Open question and a critical assessment of vaccines safety.
+Reasons why symptom watching is not not enough to ensure safety.
+  > The section is RUSHED out since healthy and young people and even children are motivated or even pressured to get highly experimental and poorly disclosed/understood 'mRNA' vaccines.

+  > In temperate climates on the Northern hemisphere, there is no need to rush vaccinating the healthy and young.

+  > Risk groups in risk regions (e.g. countries in the Southern hemisphere) will thank for vaccines.
 - 9.6.
 [Illustrative Resources](1_introduction/illustrative_resources.md): A subjective list of especially helpful, insightful and/or extraordinary Resources.
 Sometimes
 - 12.5.
 [Aggregation of Atoms](9_physics/aggregations_of_atoms.md) page to provide context to topics such as condensation & evaporation and efflorescence.
 - 23.3.
 [Temperature and Humidity Modulation](6_prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment.
 It reduces the number of infectious virions and optimize the immune response.
 There is solid biological and epidemiological evidence that it works if used early on! (explorative)